PA-NIHR-CRN/sponsor-engagement-web/packages/shared-utilities/README.md

 # sponsor-engagement-web (shared-utilities)

-This is the location for shared utilities across sponsor engagement web
+This is the location for shared utilities across sponsor engagement web.

 ---